AmandaRiu/AdventOfCode/README.md

 # AdventOfCode

 This repository contains my solutions to the fun challenges provided by adventofcode.com.
+This is just a playground for me to play with new languages.

 ## Description